 3. Shop for the best lines

 Too many bettors stick to one sportsbook for all their gambling.
-Instead, look around at different lines from various books to find the best possible NCAA football odds.
+Instead, shop around for different lines from various books to find the best possible NCAA football odds.
 You may be surprised at how much lines can differ from sportsbook to sportsbook.
 By not finding the absolute best option available to you, you’re leaving potential money on the table.
 Why not spend the small amount of time it takes to shop around and get the best lines?

 Signing up and placing your first bets on college football